sarojthapa2019/springbatchjobjpa/Documentation/readme.md

 ### Deployment
 The springboot application and mysql server are migrated to use the docker based containers.
 I have used **docker-compose** for managing and running dependencies (servers) and to link them so that we don't have to run them seperately.
+## The Dockerfile and docker-compose.yml file are located in the root project directory.

 ## How To Run?
 **Pull the Repository from the github :